-There might be certain times when a logical partition of your hard disk could start filling up and running out of space rapidly.
-There can be a number of reasons for this.
-However, there is no particular reason for this behavior; there are several potential causes for this error.
-This can be caused due to malware, bloated WinSxS folder, Hibernation settings, System Corruption, System Restore, Temporary Files, other Hidden files, etc.
+There might be times when a logical partition on your hard disk starts filling up and rapidly runs out of space.
+There can be several reasons for this.
+However, there is no particular reason for this behavior; several potential causes may be at fault.
+Malware, a bloated WinSxS folder, Hibernation settings, System Corruption, System Restore, Temporary Files, other Hidden files, etc can cause this.

 In this post, we take a look at two scenarios.
-The reasons would be different and then so would the troubleshooting:
+The reasons would be different, and so would the troubleshooting:

 - C System Drive keeps filling automatically